-Replacing your HVAC unit is a big investment, one that many people try to put off for as long as possible by repairing units that break down.
-However, although this approach may save money in the short-term, in the long run at some point the time comes to replace the unit.
+Replacing your HVAC unit is a big investment.
+It is one that many people try to put off for as long as possible by repairing units that break down.
+This approach may save money in the short-term.
+However, in the long run at some point the time comes to replace the unit.
 The trouble is—how do you know when you’ve reached that point?
 Here are a few things to consider.

-If your air conditioner was installed prior to 2010, it’s also very important to be aware that the refrigerant it’s designed to use, R-22, will be prohibited after January 1, 2020.
-That means your air conditioner will not be able to repaired or refilled with refrigerant after that date, which could leave you stuck without air conditioning for days while you wait for a new unit to be installed.
-To avoid that situation, your best option is to go ahead and replace your air conditioner with a new model before 2020.
+Was your air conditioner installed prior to 2010?
+It’s very important to be aware that the refrigerant it’s designed to use, R-22, will be prohibited after January 1, 2020.
+That means your air conditioner will not be able to repaired or refilled with refrigerant after that date.
+This could leave you stuck without air conditioning for days while you wait for a new unit to be installed.
+Your best option is to go ahead and replace your air conditioner with a new model before 2020.
 Making repairs now on an HVAC unit that will need to be replaced in less than four years anyway is probably not be cost-effective.

 It’s also worth noting that replacing an older unit can have other benefits in addition to increased comfort and saving money on your utility bill.
 A new unit will come with a new warranty, saving you money and worry over unexpected costs.
 There may also be state and federal rebates and tax credits available, especially for Energy Star rated equipment.
 Taking these potential savings into account may make investing in a new unit an even better deal.

 Ultimately, a trained HVAC technician can best assist you with evaluating all the issues involved in your particular situation.
 Purchasing a new heating and/or air conditioning unit is a big investment, but one that may save you a lot of money in the long run while improving the comfort of your home.